TERMS OF BUSINESS

 Protecting Your Money

-Depending on your insurer, we may hold your premium payment in a Client Money Bank Account until it is passed to your insurer.
+We hold your premium payment in a Client Money Bank Account until it is passed to your insurer.
 We cannot use your money for any other purpose other than to pay the insurer that your insurance is arranged with.
 We may earn interest from money held in this account, which we will retain.
 Unless you tell us otherwise, you are consenting to us holding your money in this way.

 The laws of England and Wales govern this agreement and any dispute is subject to the exclusive jurisdiction of the English courts.